 A traditional charcuterie board is made with a variety of meats and cheeses, both fresh and dried fruit, seasonal produce, nuts, pickles, toasts and spreads.

 They come in all shapes and sizes: from a small nibble board for two, to a large grazing board to serve for a crowd at holiday gatherings or parties with friends.
+Serve this with our popular Non Alcoholic Christmas Punch any time of the year!

 Get creative with type of board, dipping bowls, and utensils you use.
 This is your chance to use all the little spoons, plates, and serving treasures you've collected.